polodev/datawookie/content/blog/2018-05-04-rselenium-and-docker.md

 # - docker run -d -p 4445:4444 selenium/standalone-firefox:3.11
 # - docker ps

+SEE UPDATE INSTRUCTIONS FOR LAUNCHING CONTAINER FROM NOTES ON WEB SCRAPING (R VERSION)

+docker run -d --name selenium -v /dev/shm:/dev/shm -p 4444:4444 -p 5900:5900 selenium/standalone-chrome-debug:3.12

+THE /DEV/SHM SEEMS TO BE IMPORTANT!!

 In terms of browsing, the easiest is to use the XXX-debug docker images + TightVNC and expose the correct ports on 0.0.0.0.
 You then 'SSH' into the container and voila, easy to then pickup why things aren't working.
 This is my go to: